federicocanedo/telegram_weather_bot/README.md

 $(docker build . -q)
 ```

-The counter will be reset every time the cointainer is run, however you could create a volume and the and the counter.json will be saved.
+The counter will be reset every time the cointainer is run, however you could create a volume to save the counter.json file in the project root.